Katoa, Ka Ora Draft Speed Management Plan for Auckland

 Shaping/Developing the plan

-Over the past 18 months the AT Speed Programme Team have conducted pre-consultation engagement activities with Mana Whenua, partners, stakeholders, and the community.
+Since February 2022 the AT Speed Programme Team have conducted 64 pre-consultation engagement activities with Mana Whenua, partners, stakeholders, and the community.
 Key themes from these engagements have helped to shape the draft plan.

 The Auckland Transport Safe Speed website holds further information on the vision of the programme and evidence on how safe speed limits save lives.